Rob Hargreaves from Quadra Solutions takes us through a guide to Autodesk Software Installation best practices…

-Ideally you also need to lower the user account control (UAC) setting to never notify.
-This is important if you plan to install the software when the machine is unattended.
+Lower the user account control (UAC) setting to ‘never notify’.
+This is especially important if you plan to install the software when the machine is unattended.
 Similarly running with elevated privileges can also be an issue.
 Even if you are logged into the machine with local admin privileges, it doesn’t necessarily mean that you have full admin privileges.
-So to run with elevated privileges, right click on the set up and click run as administrator.
+So to run with elevated privileges, right-click on the setup and click run as administrator.

-If you go to a Windows Explorer and in the address bar type in %temp% you will be taken to the users temporary directory location, where you will see a series of log files.
+Go to Windows Explorer and in the address bar type in %temp% and you will be taken to the user’s temporary directory location, where you will see a series of log files.
 When installing an Autodesk product the system will automatically capture an installation log and place it into this folder.
-This can help when make a call into our support team.
-You can ZIP up these files and send them to us at email@example.com.
+This can help when making a call into our support team.
+You can ZIP up these files and send them to us.

 One of the common things you will find in those support logs is a C++ and .NET conflict.
 If you go to add/remove programs on your machine and search C++ in the search tab you will get all the C++ components.
 The Autodesk software you are installing expects to see a certain visual C++ installation and an update may have occurred.
 So if it is a later version than the Autodesk software is familiar with, then it can cause conflict.
 In this situation, you may have to uninstall the Microsoft Visuals C++ components and then allow the Autodesk installer to put them back on.
 You can then run the Windows update to apply any C++ updates once the installation is complete.

-Another common is issue is downloading the wrong product.
+Another common is an issue with Autodesk Installation is downloading the wrong product.
 Many of the products can appear very similar.
 Make sure you have downloaded the license you purchased.

-This can be done through Autodesk Account.
+You can do this through your Autodesk Account.
 Once again click on the management link and click the chevron button next to the product.
 Click here and it gives you the license information for that product.
-We can see serial numbers, number of seats available, which versions we have access to and the option to access previous versions.
-At the bottom you can download updates and add-ons.
+We can see serial numbers, a number of seats available, which versions we have access to and the option to access previous versions.
+At the bottom, you can download updates and add-ons.

 We can also, in this screen, access the serial number and the product key.
-Bear in mind from 2017 onwards, serial numbers and product keys are no longer needed to install the product.
-Simply install and on first run you will then be prompted for the serial number and product key.
+From 2017 onwards, serial numbers and product keys are no longer needed to install the product.
+Once you have installed the software, you will be prompted for the serial number and product key.

 Once you have your serial number and product key entered, you need to assign users.
-This is done through the management link again.
-Click on the ‘users’ icon on the left hand side and add a user to the list.
+You can do this through the management link again.
+Click on the ‘users’ icon on the left-hand side and add a user to the list.
 It doesn’t automatically know what users you have in your organisation so you will need to add the users in, providing the email, first name and last name.
 If they have an Autodesk account make sure you use this to associate them to the license.
-Once the user has been added, click on the edit access button and click the contract number at the top to filter down to a specific contract.
-Finally tick the assign box to assign a particular product to the user.
+Once you have added the user, click on the edit access button and click the contract number at the top to filter down to a specific contract.
+Finally, tick the assigned box to assign a particular product to the user.
 This enables the user to access that software.

 NB: Please note for Autodesk Collections there is no direct download.
-The individual products need to be downloaded separately.
-When authorising, use the collections serial number with the product key for the individual products.
+You will need to download the individual products separately.
+When authorising, use the collection serial number with the product key for the individual products.